ArkadiuszKubiak/Language-Learning-Chatbot/README.md

 Here’s an example of how the chatbot might interact with the user:

 - **User**: "How do you say 'hello' in Polish?"
-- **AI**: "In Polish, 'hello' is 'cześć'.
+- **Bot**: "In Polish, 'hello' is 'cześć'.
 It's a common greeting used during the day.
 Would you like to practice using it in a sentence?"

 ## Contributing